BMW M4 & M8 Competition Sponsored by Mondello Park In Association With Motorsport Ireland

 6.5 Any technical problems (hardware and software) are considered as force majeure and it does not force the organisers to restart the race.

-6.6 After the race drivers have to stay on the server at least until all the drivers finish the race.
+6.6 After the race drivers have to stay on the server until all the drivers finish the race.

 6.7 Rolling Starts will be used for oval or endurance races:

 6.7.1 When all drivers are on the grid, the pace car will lead the field around the track for at least 1 lap, and then exit the track as late as possible and enter pit lane.

 6.7.2 Drivers on the inside line cannot overtake cars on the outside until they have passed the start line.
 The lead driver can slow to enable trailing cars to bunch up, however this slowing cannot be excessive to a point which would give the leader a distinct advantage.